Coping: New Gardens, New Challenges, New Hopes

 Occasionally, a plant has up and died.
 A couple have been eaten down by deer.

-Others looked so sad we had to dig them and confine them to sick bay for rehab.
+Others looked so sad we had to dig and pot them and confine them to sick bay for rehab.
 Sometimes it took a couple of years before they recovered and could be replanted.

 Sometimes they never recovered.
 But that’s just part of growing camellias in a woodland.